HuNtErJ1324/cs-493s-hw2/part2/README.md

 From here, the resulting value from operation a o b (mod p) was calculated for each combination and added to column `c`.

-In addition, rows that involved divison by zero were removed at the end, and all the columns were converted to string format for use with the Transformer model.
+In addition, rows that involved division by zero were removed at the end, and all the columns were converted to string format for use with the Transformer model.

 The combination construction and all the calculations were done fastly and efficiently using NumPy.